breadfan18/project1-movies/README.md

 ## Bugs:
 - Clicking Movie Name OR in card will result in error, because i don't have any conditional logic to map those to the movie object
-- One IFRAME element still exists for some reason and is taking up space, pushing the footer down.
+- ~~One IFRAME element still exists for some reason and is taking up space, pushing the footer down.~~ FIXED
 - If you click Action button during countdown, it will show 10 movie results.
 Need to disabled the Action button during countdown.
 - The overlay doesn't take up the entirety of the vertical height.
 If user scrolls down while overlay is shows, there's no overlay in scrolled down part.